-The simple answer to that is no, unless the behaviour complained of is of a financial nature, ie has one spouse been hiding or disposing of assets in order to frustrate the other party?
+The simple answer to that is no, unless the behaviour complained of is of a financial nature.
+For instance, has one spouse been hiding assets in order to frustrate the other party?
 Has one party gambled away the family wealth without the knowledge of the other?

-The agreement reached between parties out of court regarding their finances should be based on fairness, the length of their marriage or civil partnership, having regard to the needs/welfare of any children they have.
+The agreement reached between parties out of court regarding their finances should be based on fairness, the length of their marriage, and having regard to the welfare of their children.
 The reason for the relationship breakdown (including adultery or unreasonable behaviour) would not typically be factored into whether one party should possibly be entitled to a larger share of the family wealth.

-If either you or your spouse/civil partner has international connections, we can advise you on choosing the best country in which to file for the divorce or dissolution.
+In a situation where your partner has international connections, we can advise you on choosing the best country in which to file for the divorce or civil partnership dissolution.
 If proceedings have already started in another jurisdiction, we can partner with family lawyers there to ensure that you are properly represented and that the court has a complete picture of the worldwide assets.

 If proceedings are continuing in this jurisdiction and it is apparent that your partner is deliberately hiding assets offshore, we can take relevant action.

-If required, we can seek freezing injunctions (including worldwide orders) where there is a concern that assets may be placed out of the court’s reach.
-Such actions would prevent the transfer, sale or disposal of such offshore assets.
+In this situation, we can seek freezing injunctions (including worldwide orders) where there is a concern that assets may be placed out of the court’s reach.
+Such actions would prevent the transfer, sale or disposal of any offshore assets.
 If court action is needed in the country in which the assets are being held in order to preserve them, we will partner with family lawyers overseas in this regard.
-The Family Court has various powers available to it when confronted with this situation including ordering the imprisonment of the offending party eg for breach of orders to repatriate the assets transferred offshore to frustrate the other party’s case.
+The Family Court has various powers available to it when confronted with this situation including ordering the imprisonment of the offending party.

-The judge dealing with the matter has the final decision on how the assets are divided.
-The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children (in terms of their housing) have the highest priority.
+The judge dealing with the matter has the final decision on how the financial assets are divided.
+The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children have the highest priority.

-The way in which a family’s assets are divided on divorce is complex and a whole range of factors are taken into account as follows:
+The way in which a family’s assets are divided on divorce financial settlement matters is complex and a whole range of factors are taken into account as follows:

-Child maintenance is now dealt with by the Child Maintenance Service save that by consent child maintenance can be set out in an order of the court.
-This does not though prevent the paying party or indeed the receiving party from applying to the CMS after one year from the date of the order to have it carry out a formal assessment of the level of maintenance that should be paid and this assessment will have the effect of overriding and discharging the order of the court.
+Child maintenance is now dealt with by the Child Maintenance Service so that by consent child maintenance can be set out in an order of the court.
+However, this does not prevent either party from applying to the CMS after one year from the date of the order to have it carry out a formal assessment of the level of maintenance that should be paid.
+This assessment will have the effect of overriding and discharging the order of the court.

-We, at Josiah-Lake Gardiner, will guide you through the process required to enable you to secure a financial settlement.
-Our experienced team of solicitors will always endeavour to minimise the emotional distress of relationship breakdown on all members of the family, with particular emphasis on assisting clients to minimise as much as it is possible to do the emotional impact on any children of the family.
+Our expert divorce financial settlement lawyers will guide you through the process required to enable you to secure a financial settlement.
+Our experienced team of solicitors will always endeavour to minimise the emotional distress of relationship breakdown on all members of the family, with particular emphasis on assisting clients to minimise the emotional impact on any children.

-It may be that you and your partner will, with our help, be able to secure an out of court agreement, but if you do have to go to court, our expert team will be by your side to guide, advise and assist you at every stage.
-In this regard, we have been named one of the UK’s leading Family Law firms by the independent legal guide The Legal 500 for a number of years.
+With our help, it may be that you and your partner will be able to secure an out of court agreement.
+However, if you do have to go to court, our expert divorce financial settlement solicitors will be by your side to guide, advise and assist you at every stage.
+In this regard, we have been named one of the UK’s leading Family Law firms by the The Legal 500 for a number of years.

-For more information you should make an appointment with one of our expert solicitors to discuss your particular circumstances.
+For more information, you should make an appointment with our expert divorce financial settlement lawyers to further discuss your particular circumstances.